 Despite all the strain that I subjected to these pants, they maintain a good shape.
 After all these years, the seams, zippers, and buttons remain intact.
 On top of that, the belt loops are strong enough to hold the weight of the pouches that cling to the strap of my belt.
 Aside from work, I can pair these jeans with some of my favorite tees and button-down shirts for a more casual look.
 Although the label does not say it, they can be a nice pair of men’s farmer jeans.

 Coming from the brand that invented jeans, these pants are a true classic.
-It is not a stretch to say that these trousers do not even need an introduction because they are worn by people from all walks of life.
+It is not a stretch to say that these trousers do not even need an introduction because people from all walks of life wear them.
 As an all-around pair of jeans, they are excellent for work, chilling with friends, or doing errands.
 Besides, they are compatible with most of my shirts.

 If your work and lifestyle, in general, are anything but sedentary, then you will like these jeans.
 Developed with the brand’s trademark Rugged Flex technology, the fabric is both stretchy and strong.
 Even though they are relatively slimmer compared to the previous Carhartt pants I reviewed, the trousers do not restrict my movement when I perform my tasks.

 Furthermore, the straight leg creates a nice silhouette that can pass off for smart-casual even though these jeans are made for tough jobs.
 Owing to their versatility, I can see that they are perfectly suitable for site managers who need to dress up for client meetings and do the rounds at the job sites.